SUU Seal (for official use only)

 I. PURPOSE

-The purpose of this Policy is to establish policy on receiving and responding to student complaints; however, this Policy does not supersede University Policy 6.19.
+The purpose of this Policy is to establish procedures for receiving and responding to student complaints; however, this Policy does not supersede University Policy 6.19.

 III.
 DEFINITIONS